Derpumu/Pacifist/README.md

 | Alien Loot Economy          |             | ❌ | Won't fix|
 | Combat Robotsers            |             | ❌ | Won't fix|
 | Explosive biters            |             | ❌ | Won't fix|

+# Factorio 1.1
+Pacifist 0.6.x works with Factorio 1.1 and a longer list of overhaul mods.
+I won't work on new features for that version, but if you find bugs with mods that should be compatible, please send them my way.